-Queue length estimation methods at signalized intersections are characterized by their type of inputs.
-These input data can be Lagrangian and Eulerian types.
-Lagrangian data are collected from mobile sensors that move with traffic flow, primarily through GPS-equipped probe vehicles.
-Recent research has extensively explored probe vehicle trajectory data for queue length estimation, employing methodologies ranging from shockwave theory to probabilistic likelihood-based approaches \citep{cheng2011cycle, car-07, zhao2019various, cheng2012exploratory, zhao2021maximum}.
-However, these methods typically require prior knowledge of probe vehicle penetration rates and raise privacy concerns, as participants must reveal their positions to external traffic monitoring systems \citep{rose2006mobile}.
+Queue length estimation at signalized intersections relies on either Lagrangian or Eulerian input data.
+Lagrangian data are collected from mobile sensors moving with traffic flow, mainly GPS-equipped probe vehicles.
+Recent studies have used probe trajectories for queue estimation through methods ranging from shockwave theory to probabilistic likelihood-based approaches \citep{cheng2011cycle, car-07, zhao2019various, cheng2012exploratory, zhao2021maximum}.
+These methods often require prior knowledge of probe vehicle penetration rates and may raise privacy concerns because individual positions are shared with external monitoring systems \citep{rose2006mobile}.
 In contrast, Eulerian data capture traffic conditions over fixed spatial segments, coming from either stationary sensors or aggregated mobile sources.
-Video-based systems, enhanced by computer vision, can detect queue ends \citep{umair2021efficient, albiol2011video}, though their performance may degrade under poor lighting or bad weather.
-Radar systems, while capable of providing direct queue measurements, are expensive to install and maintain \citep{bernas2018survey}.
-Loop detectors are among the most widely used sensors due to their ability to provide traffic counts, occupancy, and speed measurements at a low cost \citep{muck2002using, car-01, geroliminis2011identification, car-05}.
-Recently, aggregated floating car data (aFCD) from commercial vendors like INRIX, HERE, Be-Mobile, and TomTom represents another Eulerian source.
-These data are anonymized and aggregated over road segments and time intervals to comply with privacy regulations, offering advantages in terms of data availability without requiring high penetration rates \citep{vanderloop2017validation}.
-The aFCD is of widespread use in France \citep{gitahi2020multi}, Turkey \citep{car-22}, and the Netherlands \citep{mobiliteitsscanFCD}.
+Computer vision systems can detect queue ends \citep{umair2021efficient, albiol2011video}, but their performance may degrade under poor lighting or bad weather.
+Radar systems can provide direct queue measurements, but are expensive to install and maintain \citep{bernas2018survey}.

-Despite advancements in high-resolution video analytics and individual-level probe vehicle tracking, many cities still rely on conventional data sources, such as loop detectors, due to infrastructure constraints, limited budgets, and privacy regulations.
-Given these practical considerations, this study focuses on a queue length estimation that uses two widely available data sources as input: loop detector measurements and aFCD, which ensures broad applicability across diverse urban settings and aligns well with infrastructure where these data are readily available.